JadenMat/node_practice/src/posts/first.md

 ---
-title: First Post
-tags: post
 layout: posts.njk
+title: Post1
+stylesheet: post.css
+infoText: "This is the first project in development for my studio.
+A light device that outputs various colors based on the audio heard."
+permalink: "/posts/first/"

+postImage:
+  - {src: "/assets/Sketches_of_Products1/Web_Image_1.jpg", class: "product_1"}
 ---

-This is the first post content.